-The purpose of the quiz is to assess your understanding of the theoretical concepts discussed in the lectures and readings from Weeks 1 to 7.
+The purpose of the quiz is to assess your understanding of the theoretical concepts discussed in the lectures and readings.
 Multiple choice questions will be asked.
-The quiz will be on Week 10.
+The quiz will be on Week 5.

 Class participation provides an opportunity to develop oral communication skills, to present your ideas concisely and persuasively, and to respond effectively to the comments of others.
 Please read all course material suggested, and come to class prepared with questions and comments.
 Marking criteria:

 - The quality and frequency of contributions in class.

 - The professionalism of your conduct (attendance, punctuality, readiness, and showing respect to all members).

 You will work as a team (with 4 students in a team) to create an imaginary company that you have been operating in the domestic Australian market for a while.
 Your team represents top management, and you have decided it is time to go international.